timroty/Podcapsule/Sync/README.md

 ### Environment Variables

 The environment variables required for the project are located in the `.env.example` file.
-These variable values should be copied into a file named `.env` located at the root of the project and followed by their corresponding values.
+These variable values should be copied into a file named `.env`, located at the root of the project, and followed by their corresponding values.

 ### Instructions